h-griffin/udemy-redux/README.md

     - action creators
         - async code
         - shouldnt transform state update too much, but it can

+- alternative file structure :
+    - for large apps, give a store/actions&reducer files to each container

 create store when application starts - index.js